Pratham083/DNN-Visualizer/README.md

 # Deep Neural Network from Scratch using Javascript
 Pratham Patel
 ## Overview
-The goal of this project is to create a deep neural network from scratch.
-React will be used to visualize the neural network as it learns on some simple datasets.
+In this project I created a deep neural network from scratch in Javascript.
+React was used to visualize the neural network as it learns on some simple datasets.

 - The model uses softmax for the output layer, cross entropy for the loss function, and sigmoid activation in the hidden layers
 - The model uses biases, however they don't show in the visualization for simplicity